-NEDs are not subjected to service agreements whilst the executive director has entered into a service agreement with the Company.
+NEDs are not subjected to service agreements whilst the Senior Executive Director has entered into a service agreement with the Company.

 Each member of the RC will abstain on any resolutions and making any recommendation and/or participating in any deliberations of the RC in respect of his own remuneration.